Now settling real USDC on Base mainnet

 Decoupled from measurement

 The exchange only records signed events; nothing pays automatically.
-Disbursement is reputation-gated and tied to real, signed conversions.
+Disbursement is reputation-gated and tied to real, signed conversions, and settles in USDC on Base — every deposit verified on-chain.
 With no automatic payout, a click-farm has nothing to drain.

 Proven adversarially